levivoelz/levivoelz.github.io/_projects/auto-gpt-3d-printer.md

 short_description: Get Auto-GPT to Generate STL Files for 3d Printing
 title: "Auto-GPT for 3d Printing"
 featured_image:
-hero:
+hero: ""
 description: It's not very good, but Auto-GPT can generate STL files.
 date: 18/4/2023
 category: Software
 tags: auto-gpt 3d-printing
 ---

 There's been a lot of hype around Auto-GPT and the potential of it.
 It's the first AI project I've been interested in contributing to and while kicking the tires I thought it might be fun to see if it could 3d print something.
-Of course, getting it to actually go from a text description to a printed object might be a tall ask, but what could it hurt to try?
+Of course, getting it to go from a text description to a printed object might be a tall ask, but what could it hurt to try?

 At first, I was a little too ambitious.
 I set some goals around 3d printing and it failed miserably.
-It wanted to create jpg's of 3d objects and kept going around and around while failing to install related software.
-When I decided to simplify things it stated to do some cool stuff.
+It wanted to create jpegs of 3d objects and kept going around and around while failing to install related software.
+When I decided to simplify things it started to do some cool stuff.

 Here's how I actually got it to create a model in STL file format: